babel/babel/packages/babel-parser/ast/spec.md

 - Having `declaration` populated with non-empty `specifiers` or non-null `source` results in an invalid state.
 - If `source` is `null`, for each `specifier` of `specifiers`, `specifier.local` can not be a `StringLiteral`.
+- If `specifiers` contains `ExportNamespaceSpecifier`, it must have only one `ExportNamespaceSpecifier`.

 ### ExportSpecifier